greg-md/framework/README.md

 ```

 Yeah, the previous example practically doesn't do nothing because you practically didn't use any features.
-But let's look on the next examples when we want to create an application
+But let's look on the next examples when we want to create an Application
 that should be run in [Browser](#running-for-http-requests) or in [Console](#running-for-console-requests).

 ### Running for HTTP Requests